-- A27.
+A27.
 Determining which operations owned or controlled by the entity to include in the entity's GHG statement is known as determining the entity's organizational boundary.
-In some cases, laws and regulations define the boundaries of the entity for reporting GHG emissions for regulatory purposes.
+In some cases, law or regulation define the boundaries of the entity for reporting GHG emissions for regulatory purposes.
 In other cases, the applicable criteria may allow a choice between different methods for determining the entity's organizational boundary, for example, the criteria may allow a choice between an approach that aligns the entity's GHG statement with its financial statements and another approach that treats, for example, joint ventures or associates differently.
 Determining the entity's organizational boundary may require the analysis of complex organizational structures such as joint ventures, partnerships, and trusts, and complex or unusual contractual relationships.
-For example, a facility may be owned by one party, operated by another, and process materials solely for another party. - A28.
-Determining the entity's organizational boundary is different from what some criteria describe as determining the entity's "operational boundary."
-The operational boundary relates to which categories of Scope 1, 2 and 3 emissions will be included in the GHG statement, and is determined after setting the organizational boundary.
+For example, a facility may be owned by one party, operated by another, and process materials solely for another party.